phani9613/shade6-assessment/README.md

 # shade6-assessment
 It's an Application for event management.
 Here in this application, any one create and post event and the rest of the members can add/delete it to/from his favourite list.

+##Tasks one can do in this application
+1. Signup as a user
+2. Login as a user
+3. create an event
+4. update an event
+5. add event to favourite list
+6. delete event from favourite list

 # Softwares Required
 1. NodeJS